jovanliuc/jovan-resume/2023-03-22/resume.md

 The Banking 2.0 or Mobile X, which is the latest version of the HSBC *Personal Inline Banking* (PIB), in order to provide much more services with better user experience for consumers, it's required to upgrade the services of system gradually.
-We're focusing on the Payment / Transfer, Foreign Exchange Rate, Reference Data, Purpose of Payment, and the Search & Validation of Bank Data, and much more services.
+We're focusing on the Payment / Transfer, Foreign Exchange Rate, Reference Data, Purpose of Payment, Search & Validation of Bank Data, and much more services.

 ### Responsibilities
 * The designing & coding of services